dbylen/efd/02-first-impression/index.md

 I enjoy to work with mixed media ways of designing.

 I also do brand & visual identities that have a concept and a strategy behind their logo.
 When I work with client I see it as a teamwork and collaboration.
-I really love to search for our solutions and understand their point of views.
+I really love to search for our solutions, understand their point of views and express them in their most authentic way.
+I mainly design personal brands, because I can work with very interesting people and creators.

-I see myself mostly in fashion or some other cultural  industry such as music and production, because I can express myself and clients self the most while designing for them.

 ## My projects